57blocks/website-article/articles/What Makes a Good Vector Database/README.md

 entire vector column (via Flat Search) and compute the distance for every vector in order to identify the closest matches, which effectively constitutes a KNN (k-nearest neighbors) search.
-By constructing a vector index, LanceDB utilizes Approximate Nearest Neighbor (ANN) Search with a Vector Index for enhanced efficiency during query processing.
+By constructing a vector index, LanceDB utilizes ANN search with a
+Vector Index for enhanced efficiency during query processing.

 ### 3.4 Index

-Pinecone's index is a customized, optimized structure made for efficient vector similarity searches, known for bolstering the performance of Approximate Nearest Neighbor (ANN) searches.
+Pinecone's index is a customized, optimized structure made for efficient vector similarity searches, known for bolstering the performance of ANN searches.
 Users can increase the number of replicas to enhance index availability and throughput, along with configuring the behavior of Pinecone's internal metadata index.